JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

 If your project contains unrelated KMP modules which you would like to export as a single iOS binary, you can create an umbrella module and combine other modules in it.

-For example, you have a `network` and a `database` module, which you combine in an `umbrella` module.
+For example, you have a `network` and a `database` module, which you combine in an `together` module.

-1. In the `umbrella/build.gradle.kts` file, specify dependencies and the framework configuration:
+1. In the `together/build.gradle.kts` file, specify dependencies and the framework configuration:

     ```kotlin
     kotlin {
-        val frameworkName = "umbrella"
+        val frameworkName = "together"
         val xcf = XCFramework()

         listOf(